soukathit/BOBJUsersAndGroups-using-Java/README.md

 The SAP BOBJ CMC URL , username and  password needs to be provided in the BOBJUsersAndGroupsMain.properties folder.
 The authentication it uses is Enterprise.

+create three tables in the database.
+1.bobj_users - To store the User Ids in the BOBJ system 2.bobj_roles - To store the roles created in the BOOBJ system 3.bobj_user_roles - To store the user id and role id in the bobj system